Worst to First Jerseys: Washington Capitals

 As for the other elements, like the shoulder yokes, they’re strong and simple, but the main issue is that they don’t leave much room for the stars on the sleeves and the numbers to co-exist, making it look and feel too cluttered.
 Removing the yokes could be an improvement and make the jersey looks less clunky overall.

 All of these add up to a jersey that makes perfect sense for the location and nature of the city of Washington.
 The concept is strong, simple, iconic and definitely working, but it just needs some tweaks to make it a better jersey.

 Jersey Recommendation: #5 Langway.
 There’s a few different possible picks here – Iafrate, Gartner, Labre, Hunter – but the Secretary of Defense gets the vote.
-He spent more seasons with the Capitals with any of the other people mentioned here and, aside from Labre, is the only one that also retired as a Capital.
 And that moustache!
 Get it in the whites.

 2. 2007–present Home & Away Jerseys

 Speaking of the previous jersey needing tweaks, here’s they are!
 Not exactly the tweaks that we were discussing, but tweaks that streamlined and refined the jersey into something that becomes the best that the Capitals have ever worn, without any of the chunkiness from the previous jerseys.
 The Caps took the introduction of the new Reebok Edge jerseys as an opportunity to rebrand themselves and bring back some of their original look.
 The red, white and blue is still there (and still makes sense).
 The stars and stripes are mostly gone, aside form adding the three stars (all the same colour!) from the DC flag as part of the updated and modernized logo (which is still not a good logo though).